Build, expand, or update a website

 • cv.hms.harvard.edu

-• Department initiatives, formatted as DEPARTMENT_NAME.hms.harvard.edu/INITIATIVE_NAME.
-For example:
+• Department initiatives – Format as DEPARTMENT_NAME.hms.harvard.edu/INITIATIVE_NAME.
+Examples:

 • genetics.hms.harvard.edu/resources